pqvst/hello/_posts/2018-09-21-integrating-ios-12-siri-shortcuts-using-objective-c.md

 * Open the screen in your app.
 * Go to iOS `Settings > Siri & Search` and check under `Suggested Shortcuts`.

-Note, you may have to trigger it a few times, or select `All Shortcuts` and search for your shortcut.
+You may have to trigger it a few times, or select `All Shortcuts` and search for your shortcut.

 ![NSUserActivityTypes](/assets/images/UserActivityDemo.png)